gotchoices/MyCHIPs/doc/Tallies.md

 on what is needed.

 - **State Machine**:
-The view field "state" tells us a state name, based on the values of verious physical fields in the chit record.
+The view field "state" tells us a state name, based on the values of various physical fields in the chit record.
 This field is slower because it is computed, but it really only needs to be consulted when considering whether various state changes are allowable.